Five big takeaways from President Biden’s 2023 State of the Union Address

 The president was clearly alluding to a plan from Sen. Rick Scott (R-Fla.), released last year, which did indeed call for all federal legislation to either be reauthorized every five years or lapse.

-Biden’s mention of the Scott plan caused a near-uproar from Republicans — perhaps because Senate GOP Leader Mitch McConnell (R-Ky.) had disavowed Scott’s proposal virtually as soon as it was issued.
+Biden’s mention of the Scott plan caused a near uproar from Republicans — perhaps because Senate Minority Leader Mitch McConnell (R-Ky.) had disavowed Scott’s proposal virtually as soon as it was issued.

 There are, in fact, Republicans who argue that the programs should be reformed or amended.